Live Updates arrow

 We have sensors and alarms installed on 98% of our storm overflow sites which alert us to any activity, and this will be 100% by 2025.

-Our interactive map Beachbuoy shows near real-time storm overflow activity in our coastal areas.
-Beachbuoy can tell you if a release may affect bathing waters and you can subscribe for notifications about releases in specific areas.
+Our interactive map Rivers and Seas Watch shows near real-time storm overflow activity in our region.
+Rivers and Seas Watch can tell you if a release may affect waters in our region, and you can subscribe to notifications about releases in specific areas.

-Our Beachbuoy release table also records both current and historical storm overflow activity.
+Our Rivers and Seas Watch release table also records both current and historical storm overflow activity.
 As well as this, we publish our flows and spills data annually.

 A storm overflow is permitted by the regulator and occurs when the system becomes overwhelmed with excess water.